Our Top 15 Whistler Activities In Summer (2022 Update)

-The Peak 2 Peak Gondola is a must for anyone who is spending time in Whistler looking for a stunning, birds-eye-view of beautiful British Columbia.
-You can ride the special, glass-bottom boats for a peek into the Alpine forest surround Whistler, dine on the rooftop of the world with views of towering ski slopes, and even learn how the gondola works by watching the machinery in action that operates this record-breaking lift.
+The Peak 2 Peak Gondola is a must for anyone who is spending time in Whistler and looking for a stunning, birds-eye-view of beautiful British Columbia.
+You can ride the special, glass-bottom gondolas for a peek into the Alpine forest surrounding Whistler.

 Prices range from about $29 to about $58, depending on your age and the access to the lift you want.
 During the summer, you have options to attend the Mountain Top Summer Feast dinners that are available Friday, Saturday, and Sunday.

 11. Float Down The River of Golden Dreams